 - Best uses of Qantas Points

 Other currency alternatives for booking with this airline

 Jetstar have very few frequent flyer program partners, so Qantas Frequent Flyer is the best currency by far for redeeming with Jetstar, when it comes to availability of points and ease of redemption.
-Emirates Skywards miles could also be used, however the rates are higher, therefore it makes little sense to use these.
+Emirates Skywards miles could also be used, however the rates are higher, therefore it makes less sense to use these.

 Using your Qantas Points for redemptions on Jetstar flights is quite an easy online process, but do try to get the most value out of your points by using them for tickets on which Qantas does not operate, or are otherwise unusually expensive.

 You could also make use of some clever multi-city routings with less than 24 hour layovers to visit more cities, and get extra points value.